How Long Does it Take to Buy a House in Scotland?

 A Home Report is a factor exclusive to buying a house in Scotland.
 Before a seller can list a property, they must have had a Home Report done.
 This document will contain a property survey, an energy report, and a questionnaire.

 You can request a Home Report from either the estate agent or the seller, which you should definitely do because it’s important to know if the house will potentially need any renovations or repairs in the future and how much you can expect to spend on gas, water, and electricity.
-You can get a Home Report given to you within a few hours, a few days, or the seller may instead refuse if they deem that your offer isn’t serious.
+If the seller deems that your offer isn’t serious, then they may refuse to give you a Home Report.

 5. Making an Offer